SCIP eco-wetland renovation project

 One original aim of the SCIP wetland project design was to further purify the treated wastewater and minimize its impact on the environment.
 However, the treated industrial wastewater is still highly saline, thereby placing high demands on wetland design and operations.
 For this reason, multiple experiments are needed to customize solutions according to the characteristics of the industrial water, and to carry out management and maintenance to standards that ensure stable future operations.

-The SCIP wetland renovation project covers a total area of nearly 50 hectares, including 26 hectares of Phrase I and 24 hectares of Phrase II.
+The SCIP wetland renovation project covers a total area of over 50 hectares, including 16 hectares for Phrase I and 36 hectares for Phrase II.

 This ecological project can contribute to expanding the local biodiversity, raising the quality of treated wastewater, and significantly improving industrial wastewater pollutants, such as COD, metals, phosphorus, nitrogen and other indicators.